frazieje/adbcat/README.md

 ## Why?

-Have you ever been working with a remote developer or QA engineer, and needed to access their locally-connected ADB devices? adbcat is a tool that allows you to do just that. adbcat works across the internet and requires basically zero setup.
+Have you ever been working with a remote developer or QA engineer, and needed to access their locally-connected ADB devices? adbcat is a cross-platform command-line tool that allows you to do just that. adbcat works across the internet and requires basically zero setup.

 ## Basics